19hours/sg-statutes/Acts/Customs Act.md

 (b) such civilian employees of the visiting forces as are authorised by the commanding officer concerned to purchase intoxicating liquors at those premises.

-(3) No licence under this section shall be required in respect of the sale by retail by a person registered as a pharmacist under the Pharmacists Registration Act (Cap.
-230) of alcohol exempted from payment of duty in accordance with an order made under section 13, and in accordance with the terms of the exemption.
+(3) No licence under this section shall be required in respect of the sale by retail by a person registered as a pharmacist under the Pharmacists Registration Act 2007 and has in force a valid practising certificate issued under that Act of alcohol exempted from payment of duty in accordance with an order made under section 13, and in accordance with the terms of the exemption.

+[48/2007 wef 01/09/2008]

 (4) Subject to section 72(2), the delivery of intoxicating liquors in quantities of 30 litres or less shall, in any proceedings under this Act, be taken to be prima facie evidence of sale by retail and that money or other consideration was given for the same.